localvoid/kivi/README.md

-[kivi](github.com/localvoid/kivi) is a javascript library (with TypeScript typings) for building web interfaces.
+[kivi](http://github.com/localvoid/kivi) is a javascript library (with TypeScript typings) for building web interfaces.
 It provides Virtual DOM API for DOM manipulations, Components, Scheduler tightly integrated with Components, and several tools for advanced use cases.
 It doesn't have a router, or anything that is related to application state, kivi is just a view library.

-It was heavily inspired by the [React](https://facebook.github.io/react/) library, but it has completely different API, implementation and architecture.
+It was heavily inspired by the [React](https://facebook.github.io/react/) library, but has completely different API, implementation and architecture.

 ## Getting started